pmlmodelling/ersem/docs/source/tutorials/nemo1d.rst

     module load mpi

-    NEMO_BUILD_DIR=$<NEMODIR>
+    NEMO_BUILD_DIR=$<NEMO_DIR>
-    RUNDIR=$<MYRUNDIR>
+    RUN_DIR=$<RUN_DIR>
-    export XIOS_HOME=$<XIOSDIR>
+    export XIOS_HOME=$<XIOS_DIR>
     export FABM_HOME=$HOME/local/fabm/nemo-fabm-ersem
-    # replace <NEMODIR> and <XIOSDIR> with location of corresponding code bases on your machine, <MYRUNDIR> with your working directory.
-FABM_HOME in this example corresponds to directory where we installed FABM-ERSEM above.
+    # replace <NEMO_DIR> and <XIOS_DIR> with the path to the corresponding code bases and <RUNDIR> with your working directory.
+FABM_HOME in this example corresponds to the directory where FABM-ERSEM was installed.

-    ARCH=GCC_PMPC
+    ARCH=GCC_PMPC # specify build architecture

     cd $NEMO_BUILD_DIR
     ./makenemo -m $ARCH -r C1D_PAPA_FABM_ERSEM -n C1D_PAPA_FABM_ERSEM_BLD_SCRATCH | tee compile.log
-    mv $NEMO_BUILD_DIR/cfgs/C1D_PAPA_FABM_ERSEM_BLD_SCRATCH/BLD/bin/nemo.exe $RUNDIR/
+    mv $NEMO_BUILD_DIR/cfgs/C1D_PAPA_FABM_ERSEM_BLD_SCRATCH/BLD/bin/nemo.exe $RUN_DIR/
     echo "Done."

 The script above will compile the model and move the nemo executable into your working directory.

-Note that you might need to edit the architecture file depending on the machine you are compiling and running the model on.
+Note that you will need to edit the architecture file depending on the machine you are compiling and running the model on.
 This will include compiler version, compiler flags and links to netCDF libraries.
 Here, we are pointing our compilation to arch-GCC_PMPC.fcm file (available within NEMO4.0-FABM repository) to compile on a typical PML workstation running Fedora Linux distribution and using a GNU Fortran compiler.

 Step 3: Getting ready to run the model
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~